truthcharting/GFX-Gen-v1/README.md

 - **Background Images**: PNG, JPG, JPEG, WebP
 - **High Quality**: Maintains aspect ratio and image quality
 - **Transparency**: Full PNG alpha channel support for foreground images

+### Entrance Animations
+- **From Top**: Image animates in from above with linear start and smooth ease-out
+- **From Bottom**: Image animates in from below with linear start and smooth ease-out
+- **From Left**: Image animates in from the left with linear start and smooth ease-out
+- **From Right**: Image animates in from the right with linear start and smooth ease-out
+- **Duration**: 3-second entrance animation, completes at 1/3 of the 7-second video
+- **Easing**: Linear start with 10th power ease-out for smooth deceleration

 ## 🛠️ Technical Details